I welcome the Minister of State, Deputy Kyne. I ask the Acting Leader to move that the Bill be recommitted in respect of amendments Nos. 2 and 40.

 Section 59H(1) sets out the public bodies which will be required to promote the conservation of biodiversity.
 These public bodies are those that it is considered have functions that have or may have a bearing on matters concerning biodiversity or are in a position to promote the conservation of biodiversity.
 In addition, the Minister for Culture, Heritage and the Gaeltacht may prescribe a body, other person, company, organisation or group to be a public body where the Minister is of the opinion that any of them has functions that have or may have a bearing on matters concerning biodiversity or is in a position to promote the conservation of biodiversity.
 Before prescribing a body, other person, company, organisation or group to be a public body, the Minister must: obtain the consent of the Minister who performs functions in connection with the public body; consult the body, other person, company, organisation or group; and, where any of them was established by the agreement, consult the Minister for Foreign Affairs and Trade.

 These are positive amendments to the legislation.
 I have questions relating to what happened with the wetlands in Tallaght last week.
 To what extent will this amendment prevent what happened in Tallaght from happening in the future?
-The statement from the local authorities was not satisfactory and did not show that they cared very much over how hurt people were by what happened.
+The statement from the local authorities was not satisfactory and did not show that they cared very much about how hurt people were by what happened.
 I watched the progress of the conservation effort and the efforts to preserve the biodiversity of the wetlands, in which Collie Ennis was especially involved.
 In the days before their destruction, we had written to local schools to try to get them involved in understanding the biodiversity of the site.
 I was honoured that Collie asked me to reach out to the schools to help in an education process around the site but we have no real idea where it will go now.
 I have not had time to go through each section of this amendment.
 As they are only coming through now, I guess we can treat them as if we were on Committee Stage and I ask the Minister of State to give us more information.
 The amendments mention strategies and action plans but will there be regulations protecting sites such as the Tallaght wetlands?
 Will they make it illegal to destroy conservation areas such as this, or will there just be guidelines?

 The loss of the wetlands was very regrettable.
 I saw the before and after pictures and an investigation is taking place within the Department into what happened.
 I cannot say who, what, why or when in answer to the Senator's questions but the impact is very noticeable from the pictures.
 Given the interest in schools and other places, it is a shame that this loss of habitat happened.
 Grants used to be given to drain wetlands under agriculture development programmes but those days are long gone.
 The biodiversity strategy in this plan is to be welcomed in terms of protecting such areas.